Mission Statement Operation Standards Vendor Application Form Indemnity Agreement

 Published February 2021 Buffalo Farmers Market was created to provide a cooperative and organized marketing alternative for small scale agricultural and specialty products.
 It operates under the direction of the market manager, David Harrison of Texas Vendor Markets.
 We promote local production of agricultural and specialty products and offer opportunities for producers to enhance their marketing skills.
 We strive to improve the variety, taste, and freshness of products available to customers in our area.
 We promote strong, trusting relationships between consumers and vendors by insisting on honesty and transparency in all aspects of the creation of products.
 We create a space for interaction between the consumer and the producer.
 We believe that there are inherent benefits for the customer, producer, and community when food is grown, purchased and consumed locally.
 We enhance the quality of life in our area by providing a community activity that promotes a wholesome, social gathering place.”
 PURPOSE: Enhance the quality of life within our community and to promote continuing development for the City of Florence and the surrounding area.
 General Vendor Guidelines

-David Harrison, the market manager, will have final approval of all vendor participation and final authority on site to interpret and enforce rules and regulations.
+The BFAM vendors committee, will have final approval of vendor participation and the market manager, David Harrison will have final authority on site to interpret and enforce rules and regulations.

-Vendors not complying with instructions or rules of the market will be considered in material breach and default of the agreements and may be asked to vacate their premises immediately.
+Vendors not complying with instructions or rules of the market will be considered in material breach and default of the agreements and may be asked to vacate.

-The market manager may revise the Rules and Regulations and may alter operations of the market at any time.
-Current rules will be available by request and can be found on the Buffalo Farmers Market website www.buffalofarmersmkt.weebly.com.
+The market board of directors may revise the Rules and Regulations and may alter operations of the market at any time.
+Current rules will be available by request and can be found on the Buffalo Farmers Market website www.buffalofmtx.com.

 Vendors agree to comply with the rules of the market and abide by the final decisions of the market manager.